Grapefruit–drug interactions: Mechanism

-Many drugs are impacted by consumption of citrus juice.
+Grapefruit or grapefruit juice can reduce the absorption of many drugs by inhibiting transport across cell membranes by the transporters P-glycoprotein (a member of the superfamily of ATP-binding cassette (ABC) transporters) and members of the organo anion transporter family.
+These transporters appear to have a minimal effect on systemic exposure of the drugs they affect, however.
+Many drugs are affected by consumption of citrus juice.
 When the metabolizing enzyme is inhibited, less of the drug will be metabolized by it in the epithelial cells.
 This interaction is particularly dangerous when the drug in question has a low therapeutic index, so that a small increase in blood concentration can be the difference between therapeutic effect and toxicity.
 Citrus juice inhibits the enzyme only within the intestines if consumed in small amounts.
-When larger amounts are consumed they may also inhibit the enzyme in the liver.
+When larger amounts are consumed they may in addition inhibit the enzyme in the liver.
 The hepatic enzyme inhibition may cause an additional increase in potency and a prolonged metabolic half-life (prolonged metabolic half-life for all ways of drug administration).
-The degree of the effect varies widely between individuals and between samples of juice, and therefore cannot be accounted for a priori.

-Another mechanism of interaction is possibly through the multidrug resistance-associated protein 2 localized in the brush border of the enterocytes.

 Duration and timing

 Metabolism interactions

 Grapefruit–drug interactions that affect the pre-systemic metabolism (i.e., the metabolism that occurs before the drug enters the blood) of drugs have a different duration of action than interactions that work by other mechanisms, such as on absorption, discussed below.

-The interaction is greatest when the juice is ingested with the drug or up to 4 hours before the drug.
+The interaction is greatest when the juice is ingested with the drug or up to four hours before the drug.

 The location of the inhibition occurs in the lining of the intestines, not within the liver.
 The effects last because grapefruit-mediated inhibition of drug metabolizing enzymes, like CYP3A4, is irreversible; that is, once the grapefruit has "broken" the enzyme, the intestinal cells must produce more of the enzyme to restore their capacity to metabolize drugs that the enzyme is used to metabolize.
 It takes around 24 hours to regain 50% of the cell's baseline enzyme activity and it can take 72 hours for the enzyme activity to completely return to baseline.
 For this reason, simply separating citrus consumption and medications taken daily does not avoid the drug interaction.

 Absorption interactions

-For medications that interact due to inhibition of OATP (organic anion-transporting polypeptides), a relative short period of time is needed to avoid this interaction, and a 4-hour interval between grapefruit consumption and the medication should suffice.
+For medications that interact due to inhibition of OATP (organic anion-transporting polypeptides), a relative short period of time is needed to avoid this interaction, and a four-hour interval between grapefruit consumption and the medication should suffice.
 For drugs recently sold on the market, drugs have information pages (monographs) that provide information on any potential interaction between a medication and grapefruit juice.
 Because there is a growing number of medications that are known to interact with citrus, patients should consult a pharmacist or physician before consuming citrus while taking their medications.